 What is written inside the license file greatly depends on what type of license you want to use.
 As of writing you can choose between:

 Day trial allows the user to test your product for a finite amount of days.
 Typically 14 or 30 days of free use, before the customer must buy a full license if he or she wants to continue using your application.
 The amount of days is defined by the property “duration” of THexLicense.
+The program starts to count down the first time the application is executed.
+It also checks if the clock has been held back.

 While rare, this type of license allows you to compile a fixed start and stop date into your application – and your program will only work within the range of those dates.
 The start and stop-dates are defined by the “fixedStart” and “fixedEnd” TDateTime properties exposed by THexLicense.